blcdigital/dev-docs/principles.md

 Simpler code is usually faster and cheaper to implement and it is less likely to fail or break in unexpected ways.

-More importantly it is easier for other developers to understand which reduces the cogniative overhead when working at scale, making it easier for other developers to reason about, maintain, debug, and iterate on.
+More importantly it is easier for other developers to understand which reduces the cognitive overhead when working at scale, making it easier for other developers to reason about, maintain, debug, and iterate on.

 ## Reduce the number of moving parts